slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9830-6/packetizer_raw_output.md

 **Fix Direction:**

 Align the IANA registry table in Section 6.8 with the flag diagram in Section 2.4.4.2.3 by reassigning the B-Flag to the appropriate bit (e.g., bit 2) to ensure consistent wire encoding.

+**Severity:** High
+  *Basis:* This inconsistency directly impacts wire-level encoding and decoding, causing potential misinterpretation of the presence of the SRv6 Endpoint Behavior & SID Structure.

+**Confidence:** High

+**Severity:** High
+  *Basis:* This inconsistency directly impacts wire-level encoding and decoding, causing potential misinterpretation of the presence of the SRv6 Endpoint Behavior & SID Structure.

+**Confidence:** High

 ---